This Post was updated on May 3, 2017 with additional information and resources.

 Resources at the Addgene Blog

-- Listen to our Podcast about John Doench
+- Listen to our Podcast with John Doench

 - Learn How to Conduct Genome-Wide CRISPR Pooled Library Screens

 - Read other CRISPR Blog Posts

 Resources on Addgene.org

 - Brush up on Your CRISPR Basics with Our CRISPR Guide